africanvisionmalawi/avm-site/src/pages/get-involved/thank-yous/index.md

 title: Thank yous
 description: People who have generously supported us
 links:
-- linkTitle: Project4Africa
-  featured: true
-  linkText: have funds on a number of projects including 2 school blocks at Namanyanga
-    (in the north-east of our area) and a Maternity Unit in M'Bang'ombe.
-  url: ''
-  photo: "/img/project4africa.jpg"
 - linkTitle: UNESCO
   featured: true
   linkText: Since 2018 we have been an International Partner with UNESCO who have